Tarmslitaren/FrosthavenAssistant/README.md

 - If some special rules or monsters appear from an added section in the scenario/sections booklets, they can be added from the add sections menu.
 - If you make a mistake, there is an undo button in the main menu. and if the mistake was to undo, there is also redo ;)
 - If playing a Frosthaven Scenario,the loot decks have been predefined, and values are pre-calulated based on nr of characters.
+- Make sure to select who's turn it is before drawing loot cards, to mark the cards owner.
 - To Enhance loot deck tap the loot deck discard pile to enter loot deck menu.
 - Networking:
   - To start a server, be sure to be on a wifi network and press 'start host server' from the settings menu